How to Beat Social Media Algorithms in 2025?

 2. YouTube Algorithm

-YouTube is capable of keeping its users hooked for hours, thanks to its ranking signals which are as follows:
+YouTube is capable of keeping its users hooked for hours, thanks to its ranking signals, which are as follows:

 • Watch history: YouTube places major emphasis on your watch history and recommends content based on your past views.